wp-plugins/cleantalk-spam-protect/readme.txt

 * WooCommerce review form.
 * WordPress Landing Pages.
 * Any WordPress form (option 'Custom contact forms').

+= Check existing comments for spam =
+With the help of anti-spam CleanTalk you can check existing comments, to find and quickly delete spam comments.
+For use these function, go to WP Console->Comments->Find spam comments.

 = Cloud anti-spam for WordPress.
 CAPTCHA less, no spam comments, no spam registrations, no spam contact emails, no spam trackbacks =
 Spam is one of the most irritating factors.
 Spam become every year more and conventional anti-spam can no longer handle all the spam bots.
 CleanTalk prevents spam and automatically blocks it.
 You'll be surprised of effective protection against spam.